klemens-st/gui-for-lcp/gui-for-lcp/README.txt

 * Gutenberg's 'Classic' block
 * and wherever the WYSIWYG editor is used in plugins and themes

 Make sure you have read the [LCP plugin's detailed documentation](https://github.com/picandocodigo/List-Category-Posts/wiki) as well as its readme to understand its features and potential.
-This is important because even though the GUI provided here tires to make things easily understandable on the front-end, it *does not* explain all features of the base plugin in detail.
+This is important because even though the GUI provided here tries to make things easily understandable on the front-end, it *does not* explain all features of the base plugin in detail.

 ==How to use the plugin==